-Waiting lists for Community and Voluntary Controlled Schools, are maintained by School Admissions, and parents need to apply, in order to be included.
-These waiting lists will be maintained until the 31st July 2025.
-Only on receipt of an acknowledgement letter from School Admissions will that child be on the list.
+Waiting lists for Community and Voluntary Controlled Schools, are maintained by School Admissions, and parents will automatically be added to the waiting list if they are refused a place.
+These waiting lists will be maintained until the 31st December 2025.
+If parents have not been offered a place by that time they will need to request their child be added to any waiting list maintained from 1st January 2026 onwards.